Harry Gwala

-Themba Harry Gwala (30 July 1920 – 20 June 1995) was a revolutionary leader in the African National Congress (ANC) and South African Communist Party (SACP) in South Africa.
+Themba Harry Gwala (30 July 1920 – 20 June 1995) was an anti-apartheid activist and a leader of the African National Congress (ANC) and South African Communist Party (SACP) in South Africa.

 Biography

 Early career and activism

 Harry Gwala trained as a teacher at Adams College and taught at Slangspruit where his students included Moses Mabhida.
 In 1942, Gwala joined the Communist Party of South Africa, and in 1944 joined the ANC, and moved into trade union organisation in the chemical, construction, and rubber industries.
 He was among the organisers of a national stay-away in 1950, and was subsequently banned under the Suppression of Communism Act.